nsubordin81/educational-python-variants/Examples/README.md

 Scenario: Your favorite band, 2 Pegasus Tasks, just released a new single.
 However, in their usual style, they did it with a twist.

-Instead of distributing the song on Spotify or some other distribution platform, for its initial release they segmented  the file binary into tiny substrings and then inserted them according to a secret pattern into a bunch of longer strings to create an internet scavenger hunt.
+Instead of distributing the song on Spotify or some other distribution platform, for its initial release they segmented  the audio file binary into tiny substrings and then inserted them according to a secret pattern into a bunch of longer strings to create an internet scavenger hunt.
 Any group that is able to piece the song together gets a cash prize on the condition that they don't share it or how they got it with others.
 They have provided a preliminary list of 300 strings, 100 of which the've confirmed do contain a chunk of the song, and 200 of which don't.

 You and a group of friends have managed to scrape down all known instances of these string sequences and tried some linear but you can't make heads or tails of what they mean.
 When you analyze the sequences by hand, sometimes you think you've found a pattern but then another example breaks it.
-It definitely looks like the function is going to be more complicated.
+It definitely looks like the function for the pattern will be non-linear in nature.

 So you have the idea to use a Support Vector Machine based on a string kernel to learn a boundary between what is part of the pattern and what is not in higher dimensional space.
 You find a whitepaper about string subsequence kernels that looks like just what you need.
 You search through libraries online like Scikit Learn and NLTK but in this imaginary scenario, you can't find a decent implemntation of this kernel function anywhere, so you'll have to write your own.